 To summarise: I sleep when I’m tired and wake up when I wake up.

-Just like me!
-We’re not really great examples, are we… so lastly, I wanted to ask you if we can expect some brand new products in the ViviDream store anytime soon?
+Can expect some brand new products in the ViviDream store anytime soon?

 The short answer is yes, there’s always something in the works 😉 Currently I’m in the process of transitioning SuperMind and DeepAsleep to vegan formulae, but after that…we shall see!